 Pulse Oximetry FAQ

-The Average Root Mean Square error or root mean square deviation (known as ARMS) is an established measure of SpO2 performance and is used by regulatory agencies to determine how accurately a pulse oximeter performs.
-Sometimes referred to as “Accuracy Root Mean Square error, ARMS is the square root of the mean of the squared deviations between the pulse oximeter SpO2 measurement and the SaO2 measurement.
+The Average Root Mean Square error or root mean square deviation (known as ARMS) is a commonly used metric for pulse oximeter oxygen saturation (SpO2) performance and is used by regulatory agencies to determine how well a pulse oximeter performs.
+Sometimes referred to as “Accuracy Root Mean Square error,” ARMS is the square root of the mean of the squared deviations between the pulse oximeter SpO2 measurement and the gold-standard functional oxygen saturation (SaO2) measurement obtained from an arterial blood sample analyzed on a co-oximeter.
 ARMS approximates the mean absolute deviation (MAD) between SpO2 and SaO2.
-It is always a positive value, so it cannot indicate whether SpO2 is negatively or positively biased for SaO2
+It is always a positive value, so it cannot indicate whether SpO2 is negatively or positively biased for SaO2.
+Higher ARMS implies worse performance.
+ARMS is best referred to as a measure of performance (rather than accuracy).

 Keywords: bias, standard deviation, Arms, ARMS